-Evidently the government is investigating whether they should abandon the Canada Savings Bonds program, and when I hear that all I could think was, What will all the Grandmas invest in now?
-Evidently there is about $500M worth of unclaimed CSBs out there still too?
+The government is investigating whether they should abandon the Canada Savings Bonds program, and when I heard that, I could think was, What will all the Grandmas invest in now?
+There is about $500M worth of unclaimed CSBs out there still, too?
 Remember the good old days when CSBs paid out

 |1980 Nov S35 11.50%||1981 Nov S36 19.50%|